-Investments in subsidiary undertakings are stated at cost in the Company's Balance Sheet, less any provision for impairment in value.
+Investments in subsidiary undertakings are stated at cost, less any repayment of capital and provision for impairment in value (see 1.14).

-Accounting policies (continued)
+1. Accounting policies (continued)

 1.7 Trade and other receivables

 Trade and other receivables are recognised initially at fair value, subsequently at amortised cost and, where relevant, adjusted for the time value of money.
 The Company assesses on a forward-looking basis, the expected credit losses associated with its trade receivables.
 A provision for impairment is made for the lifetime expected credit losses on initial recognition of the receivable.
 If collection is expected in more than one year, the balance is presented within non-current assets.